msternbach/2024-Fantasy-Football-Predictions-Project/README.md

 ## Summary

-The goal of this project was to build a machining learning model that could predict a player's performance better than "experts" on sites like ESPN and NFL.com.
-It started as a group project for our data science class, and then something that I and some of my other groupmates kept working on after graduation.
-After trying out many different variables and techniques I was able to build an optimal model for each position group given our availble data.
-The models for rookie performance were a bit unreliable as there is no statistical data that could be used, but they were still overall pretty good at predicting who would be the top 3/5 performing rookies per position.
-However the veteran models all had RMSE and R squared values ranging from 55 - 75 and 0.5 - 0.63 respectively.
-They were also reliable in predicting which players would finish in the top 20 with that accuracy ranging from 60% - 80%, which is very impressive considering many of the incorrect predictions were due to unforseen injuries.
-The predictions for the 2024 season are by no means perfect, but it does give you a good estimate of around where a player will perform, and can absolutely be used as a valuable tool when it comes to drafting a fantasy team.
+The goal of this project was to build a machine learning model that could predict a player's performance better than "experts" on sites like ESPN and NFL.com.
+It started as a group project for our data science class, and then became something that I and some of my other groupmates continued working on after graduation.

+After trying out many different variables and techniques, we built optimal models for each position group given our available data.
+The models for rookie performance were a bit unreliable due to the lack of statistical data, but they were still overall pretty good at predicting who would be the top 3/5 performing rookies per position.
+However, the veteran models all had RMSE and R-squared values ranging from 55-75 and 0.5-0.63, respectively.
+They were also reliable in predicting which players would finish in the top 20, with accuracy ranging from 60%-80%, which is impressive considering many incorrect predictions were due to unforeseen injuries.

+The predictions for the 2024 season are by no means perfect, but they provide a good estimate of a player's performance and can be a valuable tool for drafting a fantasy team.

 ## Data collection
 ### Statistical Data
-*Collected by: Michael Sternbach*
+*Collected by: Michael Sternbach and Conor Hughes*

 This data contains all the statistical information we used.
 It was collected from [nfl verse](https://github.com/nflverse/nflverse-data/releases/tag/player_stats)